-With 41 paintings and 184 works on paper the Leopold Museum is the largest and most prominent collection with works of Egon Schiele worldwide.
+Featuring over 40 paintings and approximately 180 works on paper, the Leopold Museum is the largest and most prominent collection with works of Egon Schiele worldwide.

 When Egon Schiele died in 1918 at the age of only 28 year of the Spanish flu he was seen as being one of the most important artists of his time.
 During the turmoil of the following decades he was more and more buried in oblivion until he completely disappeared into thin air after being judged as “degenerate art”.
 When Rudolf Leopold saw works by Egon Schiele at the beginning of the 1950s he immediately recognized their quality, emotionality and technical bravura could absolutely be compared to the Old Masters.
 The life of the young eye doctor changed radically.
 From now on he entirely devoted himself to collecting and trading art.
 Many Schiele paintings and drawings were on sold on the free market at the time and even quite affordable even though they were not that cheap: a large-sized oil painting pretty much had the same price as a new car.
 Compared to the many million Euros that one would have to pay for them today this is nothing.
 Rudolf Leopold made significant contributions to the international esteem in which he is held today.